 The term, “life skill,” refers to one’s ability to cope with challenges of daily life, especially skills in communication, decision-making, occupational requirements, problem-solving, time management and planning.
 Life skills are developed during adolescence and early adulthood.
 To summarize, life skills are essential abilities one needs to effectively, and productively, navigate through life.

-When concerning troubled teens, life skills, although absolutely essential for living a normal life, are abilities that are critically neglected and underdeveloped.
-For example, troubled teens tend to lack the life skill required to properly manage stress or anger.
+When concerning struggling teens, life skills, although absolutely essential for living a normal life, are abilities that are critically neglected and underdeveloped.
+For example, struggling teens tend to lack the life skill required to properly manage stress or anger.
 Due to their lack of ability to use proper life skills, teens turn to unproductive and nonsensical “solutions” to ease their anxiety or anger.
 The severity of negative solutions vary, from laziness to self-destruction, but ultimately results in grave ramifications for the individual teen if left unchecked.

-To summarize, troubled teens who fail to develop fundamental life skills, are incapable of living a life of success.
+To summarize, struggling teens who fail to develop fundamental life skills, are incapable of living a life of success.
 These teens suffer from a faulty mindset, which if left untreated, may result in dire, even fatal, consequences.